-Four-Wheel Drive, Dirtbikes, and Side-by-Sides, perfect for any adventure.
+Four-Wheel Drive, Dirtbikes, Side-by-Sides and Snowmobiles, perfect for any adventure.

 Access points around Grand Junction offer over 480,000 acres of public lands that are open to off-highway vehicle (OHV) travel.
-Vehicle travel in these areas is permissible as long as it does not cause resource damage.
-Please look for restrictions on wildlife habitat and safety for all.
-Bangs Canyon and Rabbit Valley Recreation Area are just two examples of designated OHV areas in the Grand Junction area.
-Look to the Grand Mesa and North Fruita Desert towards the Bookcliffs for other options.
+Trails in OHV areas zig-zag back and forth across the landscape and as long as you're on the trail, you can go where ever you want.
+Bangs Canyon and Rabbit Valley Recreation Area are two popular OHV areas in the Grand Junction.
+The Grand Mesa and North Fruita Desert towards the Bookcliffs are also fun areas covered in trails.
 There are actually too many trails to list, so we recommend planning your next trip with the Colorado OHV Opportunities Maps by Stay The Trail Colorado.
 They are free and very informational!
 They even offer downloadable pdf maps from the Grand Junction BLM Field Office.

 Colorado Parks and Wildlife is also a helpful resource when planning your off-road trip.

 If you're looking for like-minded people, check out the Grand Valley's OHV Association.
 This group is full of people looking to hit the trails, and help preserve them.
 Check out on their YouTube video, This is Our Day, of the club riding and volunteering with the National Forest Service and BLM in the and around the Grand Valley.